vztpv/ClauText-Old/README.md

 	ClauText does not support while directly. but support using if statements and Event Recursive Call( recursive function? call ).

-# How Build?
-	1. use VisualStudio 2015 c++ project, only add "main.cpp" file to project.
-	2. in project property pages, include wiz directory.

 # How Use?
 	1. in cmd, excute_file.exe ClauText_TestFileName
 	2. or excute_file.exe